Space Oddity, T-shirts and a Fashion Revolution

 In Orsola’s view there will be a time in the future when it is the non-ethical brands who will fall out of favour with consumers.

 And this optimism for change is also evident in John Thackara’s account, despite the critique he gives of big business’ insatiable drive for exponential growth.
 He believes that profound shifts in beliefs about the inherent value of resources across the world is causing a quiet transformation:

 At a certain moment - which is impossible to predict - a tipping point or phase shift is reached and the system as a whole changes.

 That brings me back to the inspiring interview with Chris Hadfield.
 Melting icecaps and the dust storm of the Aral Sea are not enough to dampen his optimism for the future.
-He spoke of the need to challenge our kids to grasp concepts currently just beyond human possibility and imagine themselves as the ones who will make it a reality in their lifetime.
+He speaks of the need to challenge our kids to grasp concepts currently just beyond human possibility and imagine themselves as the ones who will make it a reality in their lifetime.
 As with his vision, those who have the audacity to imagine a world of fashion that is clean and accountable are the ones who will make it happen.
 Who's hoping their kids will get the chance to sail across an abundant and flourishing Aral Sea one day?

 Note: 24th April 2014 is Fashion Revolution Day, to mark the anniversary of the tragedy of the Rana Plaza collapse in Bangladesh.
 Mark it in your diaries!